Aiven-Open/klaw-docs/docs/cluster-management/kafka-cluster-sync/sync-schemas-from-cluster.md

 versions from an existing schema registry cluster and saving them to the topic.

-As Topic Owners own schemas, this functionality allows you to select topics with schemas and synchronize them with Klaw metadata.
+As topic owners own schemas, this functionality allows you to select topics with schemas and synchronize them with Klaw metadata.

 :::note